raspberrypilearning/ambient-art/en/step_4.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
-In this step you will sense the ambient colour of the environment and use this to make your alter your animation.
+In this step you will sense the ambient colour of the environment and use this to adapt your animation.
 </div>
 <div>
 Image, gif or video showing what they will achieve by the end of the step. ![](images/image.png){:width="300px"}